mig35/WindowInsetsAnimation/README.md

 WindowInsetsAnimation sample for [`Mobius Conf`](https://mobiusconf.com/talks/b52ff4ccd2474f1592cfe59a3294b5f6/).
 ============

-This sample shows how to react to the on-screen keyboard (IME) changing visibility, and also controlling the IME's visibility.
+This sample shows how to react to the on-screen keyboard (IME) changing visibility and gives some additional helper functions to work with.
 To do this, the sample uses the [WindowInsetsAnimationCompat](https://developer.android.com/reference/androidx/core/view/WindowInsetsAnimationCompat) and [WindowInsetsAnimationControllerCompat](https://developer.android.com/reference/androidx/core/view/WindowInsetsAnimationControllerCompat) APIs available in [AndroidX Core](https://developer.android.com/jetpack/androidx/releases/core) and [Android 11](https://developer.android.com/11).

 ![Animation showing app in use](./images/software-keyboard.gif)

 ## Features

-The app displays a mock instant-message style conversation, and has two key pieces of functionality:
+The app displays a mock instant-message style conversation:

 ### Reacting to the IME coming on/off screen (API 21+)